kaosborn/KaosCombinatorics/README.md

 * `Install` - Builds a GAC installer.

-* `Source` - All source code in a shared project.
+* `Source` - All source code in shared projects.

-* `Test450` - MSTest unit tests and limited stress tests.
+* `TestCore` - MSTest unit tests and limited stress tests.
 Line and branch coverage is 100%.

 ### Build requirements